 - Potential to increase corn grind or other feedstock feed rates to existing processes

-Vertimass seeks to commercialize this novel technology to overcome obstacles that limit ethanol use in gasoline for light duty vehicles and open up new ethanol markets for aircraft and heavy-duty vehicles.
-Vertimass plans to partner with ethanol producers to integrate this technology into existing ethanol plants (current U.S. production ~ 14 billion gallons/year) as rapidly as possible to overcome the blend wall.
-In 2021, the Biden Administration, under the Commercial Aviation Alternative Fuels Initiative (“CAAFI”), took action to produce three billion gallons of sustainable fuel in an effort to reduce aviation greenhouse gas emissions by 20% by 2030, with the goal of the United States aviation sector being carbon-free by 2050, estimated at 35 billion gallons SAF per year.
+Vertimass' goal is to commercialize this novel technology to overcome obstacles that limit ethanol use in gasoline for light duty vehicles and open up new ethanol markets for aircraft and heavy-duty vehicles.* Vertimass plans to partner with ethanol producers to integrate this technology into existing ethanol plants (current U.S. production ~ 14 billion gallons/year) as rapidly as possible to overcome the blend wall.
+In 2021, the Biden Administration, under the Commercial Aviation Alternative Fuels Initiative (“CAAFI”), took action to produce three billion gallons of sustainable fuel in an effort to reduce aviation greenhouse gas emissions by 20% by 2030, with the goal of the United States aviation sector being carbon-free by 2050, estimated at 35 billion gallons SAF, sustainable aviation fuel, per year.
 Vertimass technology directly targets this SAF production goal.

 Vertimass has assembled a synergistic team of business executives, engineers, scientists, and consultants to move this technology to commercial use.
 The team is led by Bill Shopoff (Chairman), Charles Wyman, PhD (President and CEO), John Hannon, PhD (COO), and Tom Mullen (EVP).
 The team also includes Chaitanya Narula, PhD (catalyst chemist), Brian Davison, PhD, and Martin Keller, PhD (board member), the three inventors of this novel technology.
 Vertimass has lined up an experienced team of consultants with expertise in catalysis, ethanol production, fuels, and scale up.
 Vertimass plans to work with catalyst manufacturers, engineering and construction firms, fuels markets, and others to rapidly commercialize the technology.